 5. Custom Made By 'Worlds Best Cables'

 These ‘World’s Best Cables’ are well made out of the famous Mogami 2319 cables and Eminence Premium gold plated ¼” right angle jacks.

 They are sturdy and give out a great sound, as they are made out of premium materials.
 The jacks have shielding with a nicely designed black plastic back.
 These Mogami cables are a quality mid-range set if you’re after something better that won’t burn a hole in your pocket.

 Another famous guitar accessories maker, it’s no surprise to see Ernie Ball on this list.
 Ernie Ball Stage And Studio Patch Cable P06051 is a great, 6-inch cable with ¼” jacks, right-angled.

 They come in packs of three, and you can choose between black and white versions.
-You can also get a flat version as well as 1-foot version of this cable.
+You can also get a flat version as well as the 1-foot version of this cable.

 The main thing about these cables is that they are made with dual conductors (dual-shielding) and have a full metal plug casing.
 This way, they are fully protected from any noise pickup or interferences they might be subjected to.